 Why Does Chalazion Occur In Children?

 Small oil glands called meibomian glands within the eyelids’ margins secrete oil to lubricate the eye surface and prevent it from drying out.
 When one or more of these glands get blocked, oil begins to build up inside them.
 It leads to the formation of a chalazion, a lump visible on the eyelid.
 It is why chalazion is also known as a meibomian cyst.

 A chalazion is painless, but if left untreated, the oil build-up can rupture the gland.
+It is red and the swelling causes concern to the child and parents.
 Upon rupture, the leaked oil can irritate the eye and the eyelid, making the eye red, swollen, and painful (3).